Harsger/ROOTpostprocessing/README.txt

- additional data-sets for one-parameter-functions will NOT be flipped WRITEERRORS the bin-contents of the output-histogram are set to the errors source-histogram (no further processing)
+ additional data-sets for one-parameter-functions will NOT be flipped WRITEERRORS the bin-contents of the output-histogram are set to the errors of the source-histogram (no further processing) SETERRORS the bin-errors of the output-histogram are set to the bin-contetns of the reference-histogram from the <additionalSpecifications> (no further processing)

 ///////////////////////////////////////////////////////////////////////////////